stanislavkozlovski/python_wow/python_wow_TO_DO_list.md

 - [x] Add the ability to save the character
 - [x] List all saved characters when the user wants to load a character
 - [x] Add some kind of armor item type (Head, etc)
+- [x] Create one shared creature_default DB table holding all the default values for creatures at a certain level (gold, xp, armor)

 # Low Priority TODOs
 - Add more content(monster, zone/subzones, npcs, items, vendors, spells and etc)